Patrick Baldwin Jr.: Washington Wizards / Capital City Go-Go (2023–2025)

 On July 6, 2023, the Warriors traded Baldwin, Jordan Poole, Ryan Rollins and draft picks to the Washington Wizards in exchange for Chris Paul.
 Throughout his first two seasons with the Wizards, he had been assigned several times to the Capital City Go-Go.

 On February 6, 2025, Baldwin was traded to the San Antonio Spurs in a multi-team trade, but was waived the next day.

-San Diego / Los Angeles Clippers (2025)
+San Diego / Los Angeles Clippers (2025–2026)

 On February 19, 2025, Baldwin signed with the San Diego Clippers of the NBA G League, and on March 1, he signed a two-way contract with the Los Angeles Clippers.
 Baldwin made two appearances for Los Angeles, averaging 3.0 points, 1.5 rebounds, and 0.5 assists.
 On July 29, Baldwin was waived by the Clippers.
 On October 2, the Clippers signed Baldwin Jr. to a training camp contract.
 He was waived prior to the start of the regular season on October 18.

+On January 16, 2026, Baldwin signed a 10-day contract with Los Angeles.
+In two games for the Clippers, he averaged 5.0 points and 0.5 rebounds.

+Philadelphia 76ers (2026)

+On February 5, 2026, Baldwin signed a 10-day contract with the Philadelphia 76ers.
+He made one appearance for the 76ers, recording no points and one rebound.
+Following the expiration of his 10-day contract, Baldwin returned to the San Diego Clippers.

+Sacramento Kings (2026)

+On February 22, 2026, Baldwin signed a two-way contract with the Sacramento Kings.
+Baldwin made six appearances (including one start) for Sacramento, recording averages of 3.8 points, 3.5 rebounds, and 0.8 assists.

+Crvena zvezda Meridianbet (2026–present)

+On July 18, 2026, Baldwin signed with Crvena zvezda of the Basketball League of Serbia (KLS), the ABA League, and the EuroLeague.